Search the Community

 Showing results for tags 'regulate'.

 Hello All, I'm wondering what tool is commonly used to manipulate the regulator arm?
 I've used everything from tweezers to a plastic stick used to help open up computers.
 My main issue is that all of the things I've used are risky for slippage and I find it incredibly hard to just nudge a little when you're really trying to dial in the timing.
 I would think there would be a special tool for this (there's a special tool for EVERYTHING), but I haven't managed to find such a tool if it exists.
-Today I made my own tool using an old broken spring bar tool that I reshaped that should make life a little easier, but I'm very curious to see what everyone else is using. thank you
+Today I made my own tool using an old broken spring bar tool that I reshaped that should make life

 I have an Omega Speedmaster 1861 which is gaining 55-60 seconds per day.
 How can you tell if the watch needs a service or just regulating?
 I have checked the watch for magnetism and it is not magnetised.
 The watch was originally purchased in 2010.
 I only wear the watch a few times per month.
 I have made a short video of the watch on a Timegrapher .
 Any suggestions / comments would be most appreciated.